sailfishos-oneplus5/important/INITIAL-BUILDING.md

 ## Building droidmedia & audioflingerglue<a name="building-droidmedia-audioflingerglue"></a>

 These 2 packages are responsible for (somewhat) fixing video recording and working call audio.
-They aren't built by default, so that's what we'll be doing next (on my machine this took ~6 mins total):
+They aren't built by default, so that's what we'll be doing next (on my machine this process took ~10 mins total):
 ```
 HA_BUILD $